zoom/meetingsdk-web/README.md

 npm i @zoomus/websdk
 ```

-[sample-app-web](https://github.com/zoom/sample-app-web) is a demo how to use zoomus-jssdk.
+[sample-app-web](https://github.com/zoom/sample-app-web) is a demo how to use WebSDK.

 ### Support
 For any issues regarding our Web Client SDK, please visit our JS SDK Community Support Forum at